lmnch/lrclient/README.md

 It consists of the mandatory fields: url (of course), the HTTP method that should be used and the resultType.
 Additionally, variables and headers can be defined optionally here.

-These files should be defined in the `endpoints` folder.
+It is also possible to overwrite/supplement the headers and variables defined in the environment.

-They endpoint that should be called is defined as the relative path the corresponding json file inside of this folder.
+The endpoint file that should be used can be selected by its path when using the [run command](#lrc-run-endpoint).

 ### Result type